 O. Maximum Initial Rent Burden

-A family shall not initially pay more than 40% of their monthly adjusted income toward their portion of the rent and utility allowance for occupancy of a newly leased Section 8 assisted unit.
+A family shall not initially pay more than 40% of their monthly adjusted income toward their portion of the rent and utility allowance for occupancy of a newly leased HCVassisted unit.
 This rent burden test is applied at the initial lease-up of a new unit (including whenever a family moves), but is not applied during subsequent years of occupancy in a unit already under lease.

 P. Utility Allowance